- Where can I download camp information sheets?

 What if a camper has a pre-existing injury?

 Camp is a physically demanding and challenging week and campers should be in good physical condition prior to arrival.
 Please notify the Director prior to check-in if the injury has happened after the medical forms have been submitted.
 It is very important that we know any and all medical conditions a camper may have, or special situations that parents feel we should know about.
-If a camper cannot participate in the full camp schedule, they should not be at camp.

 Can parents go up to camp floors, stay in the dorm, or have meals in the cafeteria with their camper?